 Communicates with RFA

-Under dashboard or engine bay
+Location: Under dashboard or engine bay

 Always verify the module part number before ordering replacements.
 Use diagnostic tools like Lock50 or JLR SDD to read module information via OBD-II port.
 Each module has a unique part number printed on its label that corresponds to specific vehicle models and production years.
 For TCU modules, check generation (Gen 1-4) to ensure compatibility with your vehicle's cellular network technology.